How to open a UK business bank account from the US

 Open your Airwallex GBP foreign currency account by simply going online and completing a quick process.

 Airwallex has no signup fees, monthly account fees, or burdensome annual card fees.
-You’ll enjoy the ability to send and receive GBP to and from your account through a local sort code and account number without any hassle, and a low FX margin fee at 0.4% above interbank rates.
-And don’t worry about an initial investment — we don’t require one.
+You can send and receive GBP to and from your account through a local sort code and account number without any hassle, and a low FX margin fee at 0.4% above interbank rates.
+And don’t worry about an initial investment – we don’t require one.

 Begin transacting in the UK From the U.S. with Airwallex

-Open up an Airwallex foreign currency account within minutes and we’ll help you get your business functioning and thriving on a global level in no time at all.
+Open up an Airwallex foreign currency account within minutes, and we’ll help you get your business functioning and thriving globally in no time.

-Or sign up and get a demo of our GBP Global Account.
+Or sign up for a demo of our GBP Global Account.
 We’d love to show you how you can start winning new markets.

 Back to blog